2025 Georgia State Panthers football team

-The 2025 Georgia State Panthers football team represents Georgia State University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
-The Panthers are led by Dell McGee in his second year as the head coach.
-The Panthers play their home games at Center Parc Stadium, located in Atlanta, Georgia.
+The 2025 Georgia State Panthers football team represented Georgia State University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
+The Panthers were led by Dell McGee in his second year as the head coach.
+The Panthers played their home games at Center Parc Stadium, located in Atlanta, Georgia.

 Preseason

 Media poll

 In the Sun Belt preseason coaches' poll, the Panthers were picked to finish last place in the East division.

 Wide receiver Ted Hurst was named to the preseason All-Sun Belt first team offense.
 Defensive lineman Henry Bryant was named to the second team defense.